 Specifically, this means that if the company is being managed from Portugal, it will also be subject to taxes there.

 This is something that we must not confuse with the laws for preventing international tax avoidance, laws that are already enabled by the simple participation of Portuguese residents in foreign companies based in countries with low-taxation.

 We are not going to go into the complicated Portuguese laws for preventing international tax avoidance here; it is enough to know that this Portuguese law has one crucial exception:

 The law does not apply to companies in the EU, neither to those based in low-taxation countries, such as Cyprus, Malta or Bulgaria.

 In practice, however, effective management is still a problem.
 To avoid paying taxes on a foreign company that you run as an NHR, the company needs at least 2 foreign managers.

 They must be actual managers rather than fiduciaries so as to be able to withstand possible audits.
-Furthermore, board meetings must be held in Portugal and, generally, doing business with Portuguese companies should be avoided.
+Furthermore, board meetings must not be held in Portugal and, generally, doing business with Portuguese companies should be avoided.

 As long as these terms are upheld, you can receive your income in the form of tax-free dividends.